 The end of the Type A screwdriver looks like a butterfly with a round knot in the middle.
 Type A is sometimes called the standard clutch and these screws were commonly used in GM vehicles several decades ago.

 Type G drivers are more common now.
 The end of the Type G looks like a butterfly without the knot.
-The corresponding screws are considered as security screws.
-This is because a flat head can screw them in, but they are specially designed so that only a clutch can screw them out.
+The corresponding screws are considered security screws.
+A flat head can screw them in, but they are specially designed so that only a clutch can screw them out.

 Type G clutch screwdrivers and screws are very often used in building mobile homes.
 Because of the security feature, they are also used in prison fixtures and school/college fixtures.